Concave cake: History

 Concave cake is believed to have originated from Portugal during the Age of Discovery.
 Women who worried about their husbands and family members traveling as sailors baked concave cakes as a symbol of “sunny days” and good luck.

 Between the 15th and 17th centuries, the cake was introduced to Nagasaki, a city in Japan best known for its roles in ending the Second World War.

 The original variety of this cake was honey, but as its popularity grew, different flavors such as strawberry, Earl Grey and matcha emerged.

 Popularity

 Onset

 The variety show Kangxi Lai Le in Taiwan is credited with sparking the concave cake trend in April 2013 when it recommended the cake.
 Due to the show's popularity, online searches for the term "concave cakes" rose overnight.
-Although the cake had previously garnered attention in Japan, the show helped increase popularity of the cakes in Taiwan and mainland China.
+Although the cake had previously garnered attention in Japan, the show helped increase popularity of the cakes in Taiwan and China.
 Today, several shops in Taiwan advertise themselves as offering “authentic” concave cake.